-Health Benefits of Dance
+The Health Benefits of Dancing Abound

 Perhaps Fred Astaire and Ginger Rogers were onto something.
 Each enjoyed full and active lives and lived into their 80s.
 Their secret?
 Besides good genes, dance may have played a major role in their longevity.
 A study by the Lancisi Heart Institute in Italy found that those who danced three times per week improved oxygen health by 18 percent, while a study by the University of Missouri found that dance can improve both balance and gait.
 Meanwhile, a study published in the New England Journal of Medicine found that people who took part in ballroom dancing twice a week had a lower incidence of dementia.
-The benefits of dancing abound.

 Unlike many other fitness activities, dance is a go-at-your-own pace choice.
 There is no winner and no loser.
 There is no scoreboard, clocks or quarters.
 It doesn’t require special equipment, and it’s an all-season activity as its venue is a gym, dancehall or studio.

 The main prerequisite for dance is just a desire to learn and have a good time.
 Many people shy away from dancing because they are critical of themselves or feel they are incapable of learning dance steps.
 But dancing opportunities abound for people at all levels, and worries about incompetence or size shouldn’t prevent anyone from trying it.
 And once seniors finally hit the dance floor, they can prepare themselves for signs of improved health.